-The other result was minus \leqslant 219 million, compared to minus \leqslant 241 million in the previous year.
-Net income from the disposal of Group assets increased \leqslant 236 million.
-This was principally due to a loss of \leqslant 120 million recognized in the previous year in connection with the sale of the Polish core banking operations and an effect of minus \leqslant 64 million from recycling the accumulated foreign currency differences previously recognized in other comprehensive income.
-In the reporting period, net income from the disposal of Group assets amounted to \leqslant 52 million, which came mainly from the sale of a property in Slovakia.
+The other result was minus \in 219 million, compared to minus \in 241 million in the previous year.
+Net income from the disposal of Group assets increased \in 236 million.
+This was principally due to a loss of \in 120 million recognized in the previous year in connection with the sale of the Polish core banking operations and an effect of minus \in 64 million from recycling the accumulated foreign currency differences previously recognized in other comprehensive income.
+In the reporting period, net income from the disposal of Group assets amounted to \in 52 million, which came mainly from the sale of a property in Slovakia.

-During the reporting period, credit-related provisions for litigation were allocated on a portfolio basis in an amount of € 83 million.
-These were related to pending lawsuits in connection with foreign currency-denominated or foreign currency-indexed mortgage loans to consumers in Poland (€ 49 million), credit clauses in Croatia (€ 20 million), and proceedings with the consumer protection authority in Romania, also with respect to alleged misuse of credit clauses (€ 14 million).
+During the reporting period, credit-related provisions for litigation were allocated on a portfolio basis in an amount of \in 83 million.
+These were related to pending lawsuits in connection with foreign currency-denominated or foreign currency-indexed mortgage loans to consumers in Poland (\in 49 million), credit clauses in Croatia (\in 20 million), and proceedings with the consumer protection authority in Romania, also with respect to alleged misuse of credit clauses (\in 14 million).